janko/rodauth-rails/README.md

 end
 ```

+The above configuration uses `#deliver_later`, which assumes Active Job is
+configured.
+It's generally recommended to send emails in a background job,
+for better throughput and ability to retry.
+However, if you want to send emails
+synchronously, you can modify the code to call `#deliver` instead.

+The `#send_email` method will receive whatever object is returned by the
+`#create_*_email` methods.
+But if that doesn't suit you, you can override
+`#send_*_email` methods instead, which are expected to send the email
-This approach can be used even if you're using a 3rd-party service for
+immediately.
+This might work better in scenarios such as using a 3rd-party
-transactional emails, where emails are sent via HTTP instead of SMTP.
-Whatever
+service for transactional emails, where emails are sent via HTTP instead of
-the `create_*_email` block returns will be passed to `send_email`, so you can
-be creative.
+SMTP.

 ### Migrations